ginger-lemon/l-note/README.md

 ![mockup](https://i.imgur.com/nMvRZpZ.png)

-[l-note](l-note-app.web.app/) is a non-login lightweight note tool.
+[l-note](https://l-note-app.web.app/) is a non-login lightweight note tool.
-The main idea is inspired by [telegra.ph](telegra.ph), building upon its anonymous publishing feature. l-note adds additional features like note deletion and password protection in parallel.
+The main idea is inspired by [telegra.ph](https://telegra.ph), building upon its anonymous publishing feature. l-note adds additional features like note deletion and password protection in parallel.
 Users can edit can remove notes across devices.

+## Getting Started

+### Prerequisites

+Before running the application, make sure you have the following installed:

+- node.js: v18.16.0
+- npm: v9.5.1

-## Available Script
+### Available Script

+- `npm install` to install dependencies for the app after cloning the repository.
 - `npm start` to run the app in the development mode.
 - `npm test` to test the app.
 - `npm run build` to build the app in the production mode.